importpw/import/docs/install.md

-# 🐔🥚 Bootstrapping the `import.sh` script

-Since the `import.sh` file itself defines the `import` function, you naturally can not _use_ the `import` function to load the import script.
-This is a classic chicken vs. egg problem!
+## Installation

 The "quick and dirty" way is to simply `curl` + `eval` the import script:

 ```bash
 eval "$(curl -sfLS https://import.pw)"
 ```

+## 🐔🥚 Bootstrapping the `import` function

+Since the `import.sh` file itself defines the `import` function, you naturally can not _use_ the `import` function to load the import script.
+This is a classic chicken vs. egg problem!

 However, this involves an HTTP request every time that the shell script is run, and thus would not work offine and is not as optimized.